selenadali/Recommendation-System/README.md

 # Recommendation-System
 Project PLDAC

-*2 new functions for visualising
+*2 new functions for visualizing
   * tsne applied
   * graphs converted to pdf
   * clusters detected